ngordon68/IntroToFoundationModelFramework/README.md

 # User Story
-- As a user, I want to be able to genenrate top 10 recommendations based off a genre
+- As a user, I want to be able to genenrate a cartoon from a given topic

 # Expected Outcome